Trump product endorsements drive consumers...away

 Nearly 50 percent of Americans tell Simmons they would be less likely to use a product or service endorsed by Trump.
 At the same time, 29 percent say they would actively boycott a product or service endorsed by the president.
 Only 18 percent of respondents say a Trump endorsement would make them more likely to use a product or service.

 Those are remarkable numbers.
-Generally speaking, in early 2017, a presidential endorsement of good or service is more likely to cause a boycott or a slump for that product than to create a bump is usage or sales.
+Generally speaking, in early 2017, a presidential endorsement of a good or service is more likely to cause a boycott or a slump for that product than to create a bump in usage or sales.

 What's going on?
-"We know Trump is a very polarizing figure, but these data suggest that the people who don't like Trump feel much more strongly about it than the people who do like him," says Steven Millman, chief scientist at Simmons.
+"We know Trump is a very polarizing figure, but these data suggest that the people who don't like Trump feel much more strongly about it than the people who do like him," Steven Millman, chief scientist at Simmons, said.

-Partisanship plays a role, as you might expect.
+Partisanship plays a role.
 Democrats are much more likely than Republicans to take negative action on products or goods that Trump endorses.
 Independents are somewhere in between.

 But look closely at those numbers and you won't see a lot of good news for the Trump brand.